docs

 The special component mainly consist in a custom form's layout for the fields and specific address validation/suggestion for each country.

-BG: Belgium
+BG: Bulgaria

 Fields order: